fisheryv/stewart-calculus-solution-book/docs/ch1/section2/Problem34.md

 <div class="alert alert-warning" role="alert">
 <h4 class="alert-heading">💻 Problem 34</h4>

-The table shows the mean (average) distances d of the planets from the sun (taking the unit of measurement to be the distance from the earth to the sun) and their periods T (time of revolution in years).
+The table shows the mean (average) distances d of the planets from the sun (taking the unit of measurement to be the distance from the earth to the sun) and their periods $T$ (time of revolution in years).

 1. Fit a power model to the data.